 MY JOURNEY HERE

-There are many stories to my journey here, and as a philosopher by nature I would have to say there never is really a "here", for we are always moving, changing, growing and learning.
+There are many stories to my journey here and the story continues unfolding, for we are always moving, changing, growing and learning.
 I am deeply in love with that process and find great joy in learning and evolving new ways of thinking and being in the world.
 Here I will share the big pieces that tied my current work and passions together.

-As we hiked and explored the lands surrounding San Francisco on the weekends, we discovered Green Gulch Farm and Zen Center, just over the Golden Gate bridge near Muir Woods,.
+As we hiked and explored the lands surrounding San Francisco on the weekends, we discovered Green Gulch Farm and Zen Center, just over the Golden Gate bridge near Muir Woods.
 Green Gulch utilizes the French Intensive method that Alan Chadwick brought to the U.S., and who was a huge influence on John Jeavons.
-There, we got to see a much larger scale of this method.
+There, we got to see a much larger scale of this same method.
 We were just beginning to explore the practice of Zen Buddhism, so this was a perfect match.
-We could volunteer in the garden for half a day; stay for a silent, delicious, organic lunch and meditate in the main hall with the residents every Saturday.
+We could volunteer in the garden for half a day; stay for a delicious, organic, silent lunch and meditate in the main hall with the residents every Saturday.
 It was a huge learning period on many levels.

-During this time, we also started our adventures into backpacking in the wild places of California.
-It is a BIG, expansive landscape with so many nooks and crannies rarely visited by humans.
-Loaded with bears, mountain lions, wild rivers and streams, we felt more alive than ever.
-As budding naturalists we wanted as close a relationship with nature as possible and we thought this would be the way.
+We also started our adventure into backpacking in the wild places of California.
+It is a BIG, expansive landscape with many places rarely visited by humans; loaded with bears, mountain lions, wild rivers and streams, we felt more alive than ever.
+As budding naturalists and environmentalists we wanted as close a relationship with nature as possible and we thought this would be the way.

-After years of city living in San Francisco we decided it was time to move closer to fulfilling our dream of living on our own land.
-We moved to a tiny cabin among the redwoods in the tiny town of Willits, California, 3 hours north of the city.
+Finally, after years of city living we decided it was time to move closer to fulfilling our dream of living on our own land.
+We moved to a tiny cabin among the redwoods in the small town of Willits, California, 3 hours north of the city.
 Now we could begin the hunt for our own place while living closer to the land and deepening our newly found practices.

-Willits happened to also be where Ecology Action is located, John Jeavons’ demonstration site and education center.
+Willits is also where Ecology Action is located with John Jeavons’ demonstration site and education center.
 Although we did not make that connection at the time we moved there, the Universe was helping us along.
-I started work at the natural food store on main street and who should be a regular customer but John Jeavons himself!
-I soon acquired a position at Ecology Action as a helper/maintenance staff and got to see the level at which his method could be applied and benefit so many around the world.
+I started work at the natural food store in town and discovered John Jeavons was a regular customer!
+I soon acquired a position at Ecology Action and had the honor and joy to see the level at which his method could be applied and benefit so many around the world.

 At this point, our interests truly began to coalesce.
-This combination of wilderness camping & backpacking that brought us into weeks of wilderness beauty and solitude; indigenous/wilderness skills that gave us a deeper sense of reciprocity with the earth; soil building through organic intensive food growing, and plant identifying & herbal medicine giving us more autonomy from man made medical systems; brought together so many aspects of connection that we had been looking for.
+The combination of wilderness camping & backpacking that brought us into weeks of wilderness beauty and solitude; indigenous/wilderness skills that gave us a deeper sense of reciprocity with the earth; soil building through organic intensive food growing, and plant identifying & herbal medicine giving us more autonomy from man made medical systems; brought together so many aspects of connection that we had been looking for.
 We knew then that this would be our path for years to come.

 I offer my classes for women only; because women need space to feel, be and express themselves and learn skills to empower themselves.
 Now is the time to reclaim our power like never before in herstory!